 In Colorado, the custodial parent may move out of state with the children, without the other parent’s consent.
 So this isn’t parental kidnapping.
 However, the other parent can petition the court to prohibit the parent with legal custody from removing the children from the state.
 A judge will hold a hearing to decide whether to prevent the move or allow it to happen.
 Preventing the move may happen if the judge believes it’s in the child’s best interests.

 Colorado is a unique state because in most states the custodial parent must petition the court to move out of the state.
 It’s essential to note that moving the children out of the state or taking them elsewhere isn’t parental kidnapping if the judge hasn’t issued a custody order.
 Also, if the parents never went to court and received an official custody arrangement, then it’s not parental kidnapping if one parent takes the children, even without the other parent’s consent or knowledge.
 Both parents have equal rights and responsibilities until the courts decide otherwise with an official custody order.

 Contact an Experienced Colorado Springs Child Custody Attorney for Legal Advice Today!

 A custody battle often results in a substantial emotional impact on you and your children.
-Our team of family law attorneys understand the importance of protecting your children during divorce and will passionately advocate for their best interests.
+Our team of family attorneys in Colorado understand the importance of protecting your children during divorce and will passionately advocate for their best interests.
 The Colorado Springs family law lawyers at Brighter Day℠ Law will work with you and any guardian ad litem to determine the best custody arrangements and shared parenting time that is suitable for your children.

 Although the end of a partnership can be extremely difficult for you and your family, it’s also a chance for a new beginning.
 Our legal team will fight for the most positive outcome for you and your children, to give you the best fresh start possible.
 Read our post about ‘Questions To Ask A Child Custody Lawyer.’